octu0/bitcaskdb/README.md

 ## Contributors

-Thank you to all those that have contributed to this project, battle-tested it, used it in their own projects or pdocuts, fixed bugs, improved performance and even fix tiny tpyos in documentation!
-Thank you and keep contirbuting!
+Thank you to all those that have contributed to this project, battle-tested it, used it in their own projects or products, fixed bugs, improved performance and even fix tiny typos in documentation!
+Thank you and keep contributing!

 You can find an [AUTHORS](/AUTHORS) file where we keep a list of contributors to the project.
 If you contriibute a PR please consider adding your name there.
 There is also Github's own [Contributors](https://github.com/prologic/bitcask/graphs/contributors) statistics.